aarch64-laptops/debian-cdimage/README.md

 FS5:\> ls EFI\debian
 ```

-4. Modify variable `Boot0001` to get it point to grubaa64.efi.
+4. Modify EFI variable Boot#### to get it point to DtbLoader.efi.
 The number
    `2` in the second command is identified by looking at `Option` field in
    the first command output.